MoralisWeb3/MoralisDocumentation/moralis-server/users/crypto-login.md

 Although Moralis offers native support for MetaMask and WalletConnect, it's possible to use any Web3 provider.
 The scope of this guide is to demonstrate how to supply any provider.

-This guide will use `Tourus` and Binance Smart Chain.
-The `Tourus` documentation is available at this url: [https://docs.tor.us/](https://docs.tor.us).
+This guide will use `Torus` and Binance Smart Chain.
+The `Torus` documentation is available at this url: [https://docs.tor.us/](https://docs.tor.us).

 The `Moralis` class has a method called `enable`.
 The first step is to overwrite this method in order to use a custom `Moralis wallet provider` class.